solution25com/bluesnap-payment-shopware-6-solution25/README.md

 ## Introduction

 The Bluesnap Shopware 6 Plugin is a reliable payment solution that connects Bluesnap’s gateway with your Shopware store.
-It supports a variety of payment methods such as credit cards, Apple Pay, Google Pay, hosted checkout, and pay-by-link.
+It supports a variety of payment methods such as credit cards , Apple Pay, Google Pay, hosted checkout, and pay-by-link.
 Merchants can manage full or partial refunds, enable 3D Secure for added safety, and offer customers the option to save, update, or delete their card details.
 With a clear setup process and secure transactions, the plugin helps businesses offer a smooth and flexible payment experience.

 ### Key Features